arenblake/Rhyzome/README.md

 ## Description

 Rhyzome is a drum machine built on Daisy Field.
-It features four drum engines, a 16 step sequencer per engine and a master bus.
+It features four drum engines, a 16 step sequencer per engine, external midi clock synchronization and a master bus.
 Master bus includes a Compressor and Drive.

 ## Controls